-Country Life March 15 2017 was our brilliant smaller country houses number, featuring Mary Berry on Agas, the art of ceramics and how to get rid of your children.
+Country Life March 15 201, our brilliant smaller country houses number, featured Mary Berry on Agas, the art of ceramics and how to get rid of your children.

 Roger White visited Rashleigh Barton in Devon to examine its lavish ornamental plasterwork; Julie Harding lifted the hot plate on the heart-warming kitchen feature no country house should be without; Kit Hesketh-Harvey shared his wisdom on dealing with the boomerang generation; Charles Rangeley-Wilson reviewed the latest Subaru Forester; and Melanie Johnson added some zing with this season’s new spring onions.

 Penny Churchill uncovered a beautiful north Cotswold gem and a former rectory that was the birthplace of Thomas Laxton while Eleanor Doughty finds out why we all pray for a parsonage.